The history of the Omega Seamaster

 Omega Seamaster

 Introduced in 1948 for Omega’s centenary, the Seamaster is Omega’s longest-running model and was instantly popular.
-Initially, the Seamaster was introduced as a gentlemen’s water-resistant, dress-style watch.
+Initially, Omega introduced the Seamaster as a gentleman’s water-resistant, dress-style watch.
 Its design was inspired by waterproof watches made for the Royal Navy during WWII.
 The Seamaster’s use of an O-ring gasket provided protection against temperature changes and water pressure.
 In 1955, the Swiss Laboratory for Watch Research successfully tested 50 Seamaster cases to depths of 60 metres.
 To prove durability, Omega strapped a Seamaster to a plane in 1956 and flew it over the North Pole.
-The original Seamaster was water-resistant up to 60 meters and was marketed as a versatile, waterproof dress watch.
+The original Seamaster was water-resistant up to 60 metres and Omega marketed it as a versatile, waterproof dress watch.
 While not specifically designed for professional divers, it was far more robust than a typical dress watch, more than capable of withstanding a day at the beach (Creation of the Seamaster at Omega).

 Initially developed for British military divers, the Seamaster evolved into a sophisticated accessory worn by figures like the fictional British Secret Service agent, James Bond.
 Over 70 years, it has become the most diverse range in Omega’s lineup, featuring dress watches and functional tool watches alike.
 Its robust design has made it a favourite for divers and military personnel, solidifying its reputation as both a luxury and a practical timepiece.